 What is your starting salary?
 How often is this reviewed?
 Is there an annual cost of living adjustment?
 Is salary reevaluated on an annual basis?
 What is the faculty benefits package?
 Is there a computer provided?
 Is it a laptop and/or desktop?
 A laptop is highly recommended as you can carry it home and on trips to have your information conveniently available.
-Is a cell phone provided?
 What type of computer software is provided?
 Will you have an office?
 Where is the office in relation to the operating room and/or clinics?